Chapter 6 of 11

 Formula: Total Expansion MRR / # of Expanding Accounts

 How much does a typical expansion add?
-Look for ways to increase this.
+Look for ways to increase this through higher-value upgrade paths and cross-sell bundles.

 Expansion Conversion Rate